buddhist-uni/buddhist-uni.github.io/courses.md

 <div class="coursedesc">
   <div class="descrow">
     <div onclick="location.href='https://www.coursera.org/learn/modpo'" class="cicon"><i class="fas fa-feather-alt"></i></div>
-    <div class="cdesc">An excellent introduction to 20th Century, American poetry from the University of Pennsylvania's graduate school, "ModPo" teaches you not just the history of the field, but how to read.
+    <div class="cdesc">An excellent introduction to 20th Century, American poetry from the University of Pennsylvania's graduate school, "ModPo" teaches you not just the history of poetry, but how to read it.
-    This course is highly recommended for anyone who likes poetry, but who never "got" this modern stuff.</div>
+    This course is highly recommended for anyone who likes poetry, but who never "got" that modern stuff.</div>
     <div class="ccredits"><i class="fas fa-weight-hanging"></i> 2</div>
   </div>
 </div>